 Have you never written a line of code and have no clue how it's structured, but you still want to build an app for your business?
 Adalo is your best choice.

-But don’t think that Adalo sacrifices power for ease of use.
-Adalo’s flexible enough to build almost any app you can imagine.
-It comes packed with plugins, add-ons, and 1,000s of third-party integrations, which let you transfer data from other accounts to your Adalo-made app.
+But don't think that Adalo sacrifices power for ease of use.
+Adalo's flexible enough to build almost any app you can imagine.
+It comes packed with plugins, add-ons, and thousands of third-party integrations, which let you transfer data from other accounts to your Adalo-made app.